 For me, this actually feels cool as well from head to toe.
 It’s a breathable and cool feeling weighted blanket comparatively.
 So it’s a really good result for the Bearaby Napper.

 This is the Luxome weighted blanket.
-Luxome produce a lot of different duvet covers for their weighted blankets, and this one I’m using is sold specifically under the category of cooling weighted blankets.
+Luxome produces a lot of different duvet covers for their weighted blankets, and this one I’m using is sold specifically under the category of cooling weighted blankets.
 And that’s because it has Minky on the top side and the underneath is bamboo, which does feel cooler to touch.

 The thing is, it’s got all the rest of the material.
 And I’ve long wondered whether you can really call something cooling just because it has one thin layer of cooler material, when you’ve got loads of other warmer materials on top.